 Hazardous materials come in the form of explosives, flammable and combustible substances, poisons, and radioactive materials.
 These substances are most often released as a result of transportation accidents or because of chemical accidents in plants.

-View this document to find out what to do before and after a hazardous materials incident.
+View this document (PDF) to find out what to do before and after a hazardous materials incident.